top of page

 But You, Lord

-“The engulfing waters threatened me, the deep surrounded me. . .BUT YOU, Lord my God, brought my life up from the pit.”
+“The engulfing waters threatened me, the deep surrounded me...
+BUT YOU, Lord my God, brought my life up from the pit.”
 (Jonah 2:6, emphasis mine)

 For the child of God, is there a more powerful, more hopeful two-word ensemble in all the English language than But You?

-This dynamic duo is the ULTIMATE REALITY that firms our footing when we find ourselves being tossed to and fro in a reality of earth-sized proportion that threatens to batter us, to break us, so all seems lost.
-It’s THE TRUTH we cling tightly to in the midst of great tempests and trials, times when we’re sinking. . . drowning. . .with no visible rescue in sight.
+This dynamic duo is the TRUE REALITY that firms our footing when we find ourselves being tossed to and fro in a false reality that threatens to batter and break us, so all seems lost.

-There is this. . .
-Oh Lord, there is that. . .
+There is this!
+Oh Lord, there is that!

-BUT YOU
+BUT YOU.

-But You is the strong arm of deliverance we wildly grip when the floodwaters are menacing and the waves are engulfing. . .when the currents are swirling and pulling, and the ocean’s depth is taking us down. . .when Death's deep realm is calling our name, mocking our existence. . .But You is our humble child's cry—desperate, distressed, defeated.
+But You is the strong arm of deliverance we wildly grip when the floodwaters are menacing, and the waves are engulfing, and the currents are swirling and pulling.
+When ocean’s abyss is taking us down and Death's dark realm is calling our name, mocking our existence, and declaring our shame.

-An exhausted, though enlightened, soul, in grave need of a Savior's deliverance.
+But You is our humble child's cry—defeated, distressed, and desperate—an exhausted, though enlightened, soul, in grave need of a Savior's deliverance.

-Sand of salvation
+Sand of Salvation,

-Place of peace
+Place of Peace,

-Realm of true rest
+Realm of Rest.

-But you, Lord my God. . .
+But you, Lord my God...

-"In my distress I called to the Lord, and he answered me.
-From deep in the realm of the dead I called for help, and you listened to my cry.
+"In my distress, I called to the Lord, and he answered me.
+From deep in the realm of the dead, I called for help, and you listened to my cry.

 You hurled me into the depths, into the very heart of the seas, and the currents swirled about me; all your waves and breakers swept over me.